martincarrera/clash-royale-api/README.md

 If you want to contribute to the API, feel free to create a pull request.

-If you love :heart: the API, [help me pay the hosting](http://patreon.com/martincarrera)!
+If you :heart: the API, [help me pay the hosting](http://patreon.com/martincarrera)!

 ## Prerequisites
 Make sure you have installed all these prerequisites on your development machine.